gcapes/intro-cuda-python/_episodes/03-examples.md

 	I have tried the Mandlebrot example on Zrek, and only the first part works.
 	I have emailed Nvidia asking for help updating this code which uses Numbapro (deprecated).

-	- Try the other (Monte Carlo) example from [same page](https://developer.nvidia.com/how-to-cuda-python)
+	- ~~Try the other (Monte Carlo) example from [same page](https://developer.nvidia.com/how-to-cuda-python)~~
+	- Understand how the speed ups work in the monte-carlo example
 - Read Numba user manual
 - Read Numba documentation
 - Find library examples using anaconda accelerate e.g. cuBLAS